Utah Water Wells

 How much does a water well cost in Salt Lake County?

-How deep are wells typically in Salt Lake County?
+How deep are wells in Salt Lake County?